AVS-Memer/Calulator/README.md

 # *
 Multiplies 2 numbers
 # /
-Divides 2 numbers, asks if the answer should have remainder or decimal
+Divides 2 numbers, asks if the answer should have remainder or decimal format
 # %
 Finds one number percent of the other number
 # ^